-- In the months when the evaporative cooling is not in use, stop heat loss from your home by covering vents with vent covers, bubble wrap, corflute, cardboard or plastic film. - You can reduce heat loss or gain from ducting and vents by closing adjustable vents whenever the unit is off, for example at night and when you are out of the house.
-(Remember to open the vents when you turn the unit on.) - Since there are some draughts around your windows, it's important to block those draughts, for example with gap-filler rod or tape.
-If necessary, filler rod and tape can later be removed carefully without damaging surfaces. - Stopping the draughts beneath and around your draughty doors, for example with door snakes and tape, will save energy and is very easy to do. - Having well sealed floors is helping you to save energy.
+- Since there are some draughts around your windows, it's important to block those draughts, for example with gap-filler rod or tape.
+If necessary, filler rod and tape can later be removed carefully without damaging surfaces. - Your doors are well sealed so this is helping you to reduce your energy costs. - Having well sealed floors is helping you to save energy.

-You can find more detailed information about draught-proofing, window insulation and window coverings in the links at the end of this report.
+You can find more detailed information about draughtproofing, window insulation and window coverings in the links at the end of this report.